PHOTOS: Howells Family Benefit with Lifer and more at F.M. Kirby Center in Wilkes-Barre, 01/18/19

 “My mother is out of the hospital and healing nicely.
 While it’s going to take a long time for my family to pick up the pieces and start over, the outpouring of support has made it so much easier.”

 NEPA Scene streamed every set on Facebook Live, but those videos just don’t do the performances justice.
-Highlights included Lifer, who just reunited last August and started playing shows again, performing their first new song in about 18 years, appropriately titled “Something New,” for only the second time live and Behind the Grey playing an instrumental set after their singer came down with the flu and an upper respiratory infection.
+Highlights included Lifer, who just reunited last August and started playing shows again, performing their first new song in about 17 years, appropriately titled “The Start of Something New” (or simply “Something New”) for only the second time live and Behind the Grey playing an instrumental set after their singer came down with the flu and an upper respiratory infection.
 To make up for it, Lifer vocalist Nick Coyle decided to join BtG at the last minute for a cover of rage Again the Machine’s “Bulls on Parade,” fulfilling a longtime dream of members who grew up listening to Coyle in various local bands over the years.

 For those who missed it, a second Howells Family Benefit featuring E57, Reach for the Sky, The Scripts, Threatpoint, Traverse the Abyss, The Crowning, Willrow Hood, and Lauren Minora will be held this Sunday, Jan.
 27 from 2 p.m. until 10 p.m. at the Irish Wolf Pub (503 Linden St., Scranton).
 It’s $10 at the door, which includes free pizza and a chance to win donated prizes.